 Based on this altered front-yard setback calculation, the Belgaris’ home at 909 Greentree satisfied the LAMC requirements.
 In February 2006, the City reinstated the building permits and certificate of occupancy for 909 Greentree.

 The neighbors responded by filing another lawsuit, this time against the City of Los Angeles and the LADBS general manager, for reissuing the permits in violation of the court’s prior order.
 The superior court issued an order finding that the City and the Department of Building and Safety were in contempt for violation of that order, and ordered them to appear for appear at an arraignment and trial setting.

 However, the case never got to trial.
 Instead, in February 2007, the City Council approved a $425,000 settlement for the five neighbor-plaintiffs.
 The Belgaris’ attorney asked the City not to settle, accusing the neighbors of “intimidating and bullying the City” into paying into paying what amounts to blood money.”
 Nonetheless, due to the high potential damages exposure and potential criminal contempt proceedings, the City Attorney recommended that the City settle the dispute by paying the plaintiffs’ attorney fees, which at the time totaled $425,000.

-The question is whether the result would have been different if the complaining neighbors had sued directly based on Gov’t Code section 36900 instead of proceeding by writ action against the City.
+To the author, the question is whether the result would have been different if the complaining neighbors had directly sued the property based on Gov’t Code section 36900 instead of proceeding by writ action against the City?